Sufficient conditions for bipartite rigidity, symmetric completability and hyperconnectivity of graphs: Introduction

 We say that a semisimple graph $G\subseteq K_n^\circ$ is {\em \locallycompletable{d}} if its edge set spans $\cS_d(K_n^\circ)$, that a simple graph $G\subseteq K_n$ is {\em $d$-hyperconnected} if its edge set spans $\cH_d(K_n)$, and that a bipartite graph $G\subseteq K_{m,n}$ is {\em $d$-birigid} if its edge set spans $\cB_d(K_{m,n})$.
 In this paper we obtain sufficient conditions for a graph to have these properties.

 The \emph{degree} of a vertex $v$ in a semisimple graph $G$ is defined as the number of edges incident to $v$, counting a loop only once.
 We denote the minimum degree of $G$ by $\delta(G)$.
-We prove the following theorem, whose second part confirms a conjecture of Jackson, Jordán and Tanigawa (\cite[Conjecture 38]{JJT2}).
+Our first main result is the following theorem, whose second part confirms a conjecture of Jackson, Jordán and Tanigawa (\cite[Conjecture 38]{JJT2}).

 \begin{theorem} For every integer $d\geq 1$, there exist integers $h_d = O(d^2)$ and $s_d = O(d^2)$ such that the following hold. \begin{enumerate}[(a)] \item Every simple graph $G$ on $n \geq h_d$ vertices with $\delta(G)\geq (n+d - 1)/2$ is $d$-hyperconnected. \item Every semisimple graph $G$ on $n \geq s_d$ vertices with the property that $\delta(G) \geq (n+d-1)/2$ and all vertices which are not incident with a loop have degree at least $ (n+d)/2$ is $d$-completable. \end{enumerate} \end{theorem}